Humira: One Drug, Many Uses, Billions of Dollars

-There is no cure for psoriasis, but advanced treatments and medications allow roughly 80 to 90 percent of patients to have successful treatment.
+- There is no cure for psoriasis, but advanced treatments and medications allow roughly 80 to 90 percent of patients to have successful treatment.

 Place in Therapy: Psoriatic Arthritis

 - Humira is usually dosed at 40 mg injected every other week in psoriatic arthritis.
 Studies have shown Humira can reduce symptoms of psoriatic arthritis within 3 months, and clear 75% of associated skin psoriasis symptoms within 6 months for the majority of patients.

 Place in Therapy: Crohn's Disease

 Humira is one treatment approved for moderate to severe Crohn's disease in both adults and children 6 years of age and older when certain other treatments fail.
-Crohn's disease is an autoimmune condition in which the body attacks the lining of the digestive tract leading to diarrhea, stomach pain, weight loss, and fever.
-The goal of treatment is to reduce the inflammation that triggers the disease symptoms; there is no cure for Crohn's disease.
+The biosimilar agents have also been cleared by the FDA for use in Crohn's disease.

-Humira may be used immediately upon diagnosis of severe Crohn's or when other drugs fail.
+- Humira may be used immediately upon diagnosis of severe Crohn's or when other drugs fail.
 In clinical studies, Humira led to clinical remission in up to 36 percent of patients at one year.

 - Simponi (golimumab)